GP-Goswami/imobilothon_repo/README.md

 A Machine Learning Random Forest Model is used to predict the hardness of materials based on their composition.

 Input: Material composition data.

 Output: Predicted hardness value.

 Dataset: tempering_data.csv, a dataset containing material composition and hardness data.

 Usage: Enables quality checks by predicting hardness values as per OEM standards.

 A Node.js backend API is integrated with the ML model to provide real-time predictions.

 3. AI Car Defection Model
 A Deep Learning AI Model analyzes car parts for defects such as:

-Cracks
+Cracks,
-Breaks
+Breaks,
-Scratches
+Scratches,
-Paint Defects
+Paint Defects,
 Input Dataset: The dataset is stored in the defects folder, containing labeled images for training and testing.

 Output: The model identifies whether the part is Defective or Non-Defective, along with the type of defect if applicable.